tableau/server-client-python/docs/api-ref.md

 Name  |  Description
 :--- | :---
 `content_permissions`  |  Sets or shows the permissions for the content in the project.
-The options are either `LockedToProject` or `ManagedByOwner`.
+The options are either `LockedToProject`, `ManagedByOwner` or `LockedToProjectWithoutNested`.
 `name` | Name of the project.
 `description` | The description of the project.
 `id`  | The project id.